pbdtools/xfds/docs/files/fds.md

     - `%.4f`: format as a float to 4 decimals
     - `%7.4f`: format as float to 4 decimals and a fixed width of 7 characters (includes decimal '`.`' and sign '`-`')

+!!! tip
+    When looping, it might be useful to know what loop iteration is being processed.
+The loop index can be accessed by `{{ loop.index }}`.
+This is used to set `i` and `j` for the device naming scheme above.

 Note how each sprinkler has a unique `ID` and the &MESH will adjust based on the number of sprinklers.

 ```python title="examples/sprinkler_loop/output/sprinkler_loop/sprinkler_loop.fds" linenums="1"